MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 Now the function takes into account if the peptide is terminal or not.
 A peptide that has a terminal non-specific end, and a non-terminal specific end, is considered specific.

+## Update on version 1.7:

+Correct a bug that was labeling N-term or C-term specific peptides as semi-tryptic.

 ## The function `annotate_peptides`

 The script `annotate_peptides.R` contains the function `annotate_peptides` that takes three argumens: